The Avengers (TV series): Series 6 (1968–1969)

-Clemens and Fennell decided to film a new episode to introduce Tara King.
+Brian Clemens and Albert Fennell decided to film a new episode to introduce Tara King.
 This, the third episode filmed for the sixth series, was titled "The Forget-Me-Knot" and bade farewell to Emma Peel and introduced her successor, a trained but inexperienced agent named Tara King.
 It would be broadcast as the first episode of the sixth series.
-Tara debuts in dynamic style: when Steed is called to Headquarters, he is attacked and knocked down by trainee agent King, who mistakes him for her training partner.
+Tara debuts in dynamic style: when Steed is called to Headquarters, he is attacked and knocked down by trainee agent Tara King, who mistakes him for her training partner.

-No farewell scenes for Emma Peel had been shot when Rigg left the series.
+No farewell scenes for Emma Peel had been shot when Diana Rigg left the series.
 She was recalled for "The Forget-Me-Knot", through which Emma acts as Steed's partner as usual.
-Rigg also filmed a farewell scene for Emma that appeared as the tag scene of the episode.
+Diana Rigg also filmed a farewell scene for Emma that appeared as the tag scene of the episode.
 It was explained that Emma's husband, Peter Peel, was found alive and rescued, and she left the British secret service to be with him.
 Emma visits Steed to say goodbye, and while leaving she passes Tara on the stairway giving the advice that "he likes his tea stirred anti-clockwise".
 Steed looks out of the window as a departing Emma enters the Bentley driven by Peter, who from a distance seems to resemble Steed (and was played by Steed's regular stunt double, with bowler hat and umbrella).

-Bryce's original episode introducing Tara, "Invitation to a Killing", was revised as a regular 60-minute episode named "Have Guns Will Haggle".
-These episodes, together with "Invasion of the Earthmen" and the last eight Peel colour episodes, were shipped to the US in February 1968.
+John Bryce's original episode introducing Tara, "Invitation to a Killing", was revised as a regular 60-minute episode named "Have Guns Will Haggle".
+These episodes, together with "Invasion of the Earthmen" and the last eight Emma Peel colour episodes, were shipped to the US in February 1968.

 For this series the government official who gave Steed his orders was depicted on screen.
-Mother, introduced in "The Forget-Me-Knot", is a man in a wheelchair.
+Mother, introduced in "The Forget-Me-Knot," is a man in a wheelchair.
 The role was taken by Patrick Newell, who had played different roles in two earlier episodes, most recently in Series 5.
 Mother's headquarters would shift from place to place, including one episode in which his complete office was on the top level of a double-decker bus.
 Several James Bond films of the 1970s would make use of a similar gimmick for Bond's briefings.